6 Brain Development Foods that Every Child must have in his/her Daily Diet

 Now the question is how parents can help their children to boost their brain development?

-India’s top Dietitian for children Avni Kaul shares that the human brain is structurally made up of fats that allows it to function properly.
+India’s top Dietician for children Avni Kaul shares that the human brain is structurally made up of fats that allows it to function properly.
 When the child gets enough of the RIGHT kind of fat and nutrition, their brain grows and forms strong cellular membranes that allow their neurotransmitters to communicate throughout the brain.
 This helps a child to think, learn, communicate, and behave appropriately.

 Nutritionist Avni Kaul adds, “in other words child’s brain requires an immense amount of energy and nutrients in order to develop and run properly.
 Hence every parent must make sure that they give their child a diverse, healthy diet full of things like iron, proteins, vitamins, and minerals. “ In this blog Nutritionist Avni shares some of the key brain development foods that parents must give to their child every day:-